Ivanovo State University: International cooperation

 IvSU has established partnerships with educational and scientific institutions in Bulgaria, Belarus, Vietnam, Germany, Italy, Kazakhstan, China, Poland, Romania, Serbia, Tajikistan, Finland, Czech Republic, Sweden, Uzbekistan, Denmark, China, and Uzbekistan.

-The acting agreements give IvSU students and faculty an opportunity to improve their professional knowledge and language skills, to be more familiar with the cultures of various countries, and to gain experience of cross-cultural communication through exchange education, participation in languages, scientific internships, educational tours, and other forms of exchange education.
+The acting agreements give IvSU students and faculty an opportunity to improve their professional knowledge and language skills, be more familiar with the cultures of various countries, and gain experience in cross-cultural communication through exchange education, participation in languages, scientific internships, educational tours, and other forms of exchange education.

 International activity

-A number of foreign specialists have been trained at the Ivanovo State University since 1978.
-There are over 500 students who have come to the university from over 40 countries across Asia, Africa and Europe to study at the university.
-In addition to these countries, there are others like the Congo, China, Turkmenistan, Georgia, Germany, Vietnam, the Czech Republic, Guinea-Bissau, Nigeria, etc. Graduates of IvSU have gone on to work in a variety of countries throughout the world, including Germany, Vietnam, Holland, China, Canada, the United States, Mongolia, Cameroon, Syria, Angola, etc.

-The following educational programmes are available to foreign students at IvSU: